Meet the team

 In 2011 David joined the Scottish Government in the role of National Coordinator for Sexual Health and HIV.
 As the policy lead in this area he was able to continue influencing the way HIV is perceived in Scotland and how those living with the disease are treated.
 He stood down from this role in September 2015.

-Fiona became a trustee with the Foundation in 2015 and sits on the PDI Steering Group.
-She is currently Chief Executive of Visibility, a charity based in the west of Scotland providing a range of services to blind and partially sighted people of all ages.
-Fiona has held a number of senior and executive posts in the third sector for over 20 years.
+Fiona became a trustee with Corra Foundation in 2015 and sits on the Audit Committee.
+She is currently Chief Executive of Visionary which is a membership organisation for local sight loss charities across the UK.
+Fiona has held a number of senior and executive posts in the third sector for over 25 years.

-Fiona is a trustee of Scottish Council on Visual Impairment, a trustee of the grant giving trust Blindcraft and was a trustee with the Association of Chief Officers for Voluntary Organisations (ACOSVO) which is the national leadership forum for chief officers and directors in the Scottish third sector.
+Fiona is currently a trustee of the grant giving trust Blindcraft and she has been a trustee of Scottish Council on Visual Impairment.
+Fiona also sat on the board of the Association of Chief Officers for Voluntary Organisations (ACOSVO) which is the national leadership forum for chief officers and directors in the Scottish third sector.

 She is a graduate of the Open University with an MBA.
-Fiona is married with two adult children and lives in Glasgow.
+Fiona lives in Glasgow.

 David was a founding partner of Oriel Asset Management in 2009, successfully migrating the funds he manages to EEA Fund Management in October 2013.
 Prior to that, he gained considerable experience of managing UK equity portfolios with Mercury Asset Management, Martin Currie, Scottish Widows Investment Partnership and Fidelity International.
 He graduated from The University of Edinburgh with a degree in Politics and Modern History MA (Hons).